Skip to main content

 counter

-By default, each parent task is equipped with the counter whose value is shown as a ratio of completed child tasks and the total number of the child tasks.
+By default, each parent task shows a counter as a ratio of completed child tasks to the total number of child tasks.

 const list = new ToDo("#root", {